n0-ware/book-of-n0ware/Knowledge Base/Linux Fundamentals/07 Redirecting Output.md

 ┌──(kali㉿kali)-[~/test]
 └─$ cat dont_overwriteme.txt
-Overwite
+Overwrite
 ```

 ### Read

 The opposite symbol, `<`, lets us "read in" data from a file.
-Using the `wc` command tests the byte-count, among other things, of a file.
+Using the `wc` command tests the byte count, among other things, of a file.

 ```
 ┌──(kali㉿kali)-[~/test]